Two steps to achieve value when developing employees

 - Increasing efficiency – reducing the level of resources needed or cost to produce similar or better quality;

 The second but vital step is insisting on challenging and measurable outcomes, targets or objectives for individuals.
-This means identifying exactly what a difference they will be expected to make after undergoing the training and making each individual accountable for achieving the difference.
-Too often learning and development is commissioned to improve overall business outcomes, but accountability at an individual level isn’t given, thus making it unclear as to how to test or measure the return on investment.
+Identifying outcomes which will set out exactly what a difference will be expected.
+Also making each individual accountable for achieving the difference.
+Businesses will buy in learning to improve overall business performance.
+But if accountability at an individual level isn’t given, it will be unclear as to how to test or measure the return on investment.